 What Is Dental Disease?

-Dental pr periodontal disease comes into play when bacteria build up on your dog’s teeth surface and under the gumline.
+Dental periodontal disease comes into play when bacteria build up on your dog’s teeth surface and under the gumline.
 The gum and other soft tissue supporting the tooth become inflamed and infected, and the gum starts to recede over time.
 As the gum recedes, more and more of the tooth root is left exposed.

 Why Is Brushing Your Dog’s Teeth Important?

 When you brush your dog’s teeth, it disrupts the biofilm of bacteria that coat each tooth.
 This biofilm eventually leads to the formation of plaque and tartar.
 So, brushing frequently prevents the onset of dental disease, meaning your pooch is not in pain and can hang on to their gnashers for as long as possible.
+Dog’s teeth don’t clean themselves (and they can’t do it) so it’s up to us as responsible pet parents to help prevent dental disease and plaque buildup on their teeth with a regular oral cleaning regimen.

 When Should You Start Brushing Your Dog’s Teeth?

 It’s never too early to start brushing your dog’s teeth.
 As long as they have teeth, you can give it a go.
 This means that from just six or eight weeks old, you can start the process of getting them used to the toothbrush and paste.
+Just be cautious when they are teething, or baby teeth start to fall out, as their gums are more tender and sensitive.

 You might be thinking, “But don’t puppy teeth fall out at six months old after teething?
 What’s the point?”
 Well, yes, it’s true that if you start young, you’ll be cleaning their temporary teeth, but even though puppy teeth fall out, it’s still beneficial.
 After all, the sooner you get your brand-new pup familiar with their dental routine, the more likely they are to accept it without being fearful or intolerant for the long haul.